Simply-Static/simply-static/readme.txt

 = Tutorials =

-I publish new tutorials on how to work with Simply Static and other tools on my blog.
+We publish new tutorials on how to work with Simply Static and other tools on our blog.

-You can check the current tutorials [here](https://simplystatic.com/tutorials/)
+You can check the latest tutorials [here](https://simplystatic.com/tutorials/)

+= Documentation =

+We have a super extensive documentation that covers every aspect of Simply Static and Simply Static Pro.

+You can check the documentation [here](https://docs.simplystatic.com)

 == Installation ==